Sabrina-Fox/WM2-Help/README.md

 3. Display out on hubs plugged into the USB 3.2 slot doesn't work and lock the resolution to 800x600
 4. Some spacebars doesn't trigger consistently.
 (See below for workaround)
 5. Some units have erratic touchpads and registers random touches.(See below for potential fix)
+6. Some Bitrates and Sample Rates for the built-in DAC are sometimes missing on windows.(See below for fix)

 # Workarounds
 ###### SD card slots disconneting constantly workaround, credits to ciphray#8122 on discord for the workaround, credits to Xryptic#5251 on discord for the instructions.<br/>